squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 '''Step 2:'''
  i.
-Get TLS client Hello info, including SNI where available.
+Get TLS Client Hello info, including SNI where available.
 Adjust the CONNECT request from step1 to reflect SNI.
  i.
 Go through the [[SquidFaq/OrderIsImportant#Callout_Sequence|Callout Sequence]] with the adjusted CONNECT request mentioned above.
  i.
 Evaluate SquidConf:ssl_bump rules and perform the first matching action (splice, bump, peek, stare, or terminate).
   - Peeking at this step usually makes bumping at step 3 impossible.